Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

-LASIK is considered an easier surgery than LASEK with less downtime and a quicker recovery time.
-That is because LASIK is considered to be less invasive than LASEK.
+LASIK is considered an easier surgery than LASEK, with less downtime and a quicker recovery.
+This is because LASIK is less invasive than LASEK.

 Both refractive surgery treatments can be done in one day — typically within a half hour.
 While the surgeries may sound long and painful, they are fairly quick and easy.
 Given today’s technology, they can be done immediately.

 LASIK surgery may be quicker because it is typically less invasive.
-Since the surgeon does not have to cut away at different layers of the eye, the surgery can be done in as little as 10 minutes on each eye.
+The surgery can be done in as little as 10 minutes on each eye.

-The recovery time for LASIK surgery tends to be a bit quicker than it is for LASEK since the surgery does not involve as much cutting away.
-With both surgeries, you may feel discomfort for about a month or more.
+The recovery time for LASIK surgery tends to be quicker than for LASEK since the surgery does not involve as much cutting away.
+With both surgeries, you may feel discomfort for a month or more.
 But you should see clearly immediately after.

-If you have any issues that arise after either surgery, it is important to reach out to your healthcare provider immediately.
-Both surgeries are considered safe and effective, so you should not have any major issues following surgery, barring mild discomfort.
+If any issues arise after either surgery, reach out to your healthcare provider immediately.
+Both surgeries are safe and effective, so you should not have any major issues after surgery, barring mild discomfort.

-People who are not good candidates for LASIK (such as those with thin corneas) are generally considered for LASEK instead.
-It is essential to talk to your eye doctor to weigh both of your options and make an informed decision on which surgery is right for you.
+People who are not good candidates for LASIK (such as those with thin corneas) are generally considered for LASEK.
+It is essential to talk to your eye doctor to weigh your options and make an informed decision on which surgery is right for you.

 Insurance typically does not cover LASIK or LASEK eye surgery.
 It’s worth reaching out to your provider to ensure that your plan includes whichever surgery you choose.